Ford River Rouge complex: Green roof renovation

-In 1999, architect William McDonough entered into an agreement with Ford Motor Company to redesign its 85-year-old, 1212 acre Rouge River facility.
+In 1999, architect William McDonough entered into an agreement with Ford Motor Company to redesign its 85-year-old, 1212 acre River Rouge facility.
 The roof of the 1.1 e6sqft Dearborn truck assembly plant was covered with more than 10 acre of sedum, a low-growing groundcover.
 The sedum retains and cleanses rainwater and moderates the internal temperature of the building, saving energy.

 The roof is part of an $18 million rainwater treatment system designed to collect and clean rainwater annually, sparing Ford from a $50 million mechanical treatment facility.

 Production history

 The plant's first products were Eagle-class patrol crafts for the United States Navy, which were never deployed during World War I. The production of the warships led to the widening of the River Rouge, also allowing lake freighters to fit in it.
 Ford produced tractors at the plant from 1921 to 1927, and following a five-month closure, began producing the Model A at the plant.
 The plant also produced most of the parts of the Model T, with construction of the vehicles themselves happening in Highland Park.

 During World War II, the Rouge complex produced jeeps, aircraft engines, aircraft components and parts, tires, tubes, and armor plates.